webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ## 7. Security and acceptance criteria

-- Authenticate `app` and `sfu` roles; validate browser `Origin` and the admission token for v2 browsers.
+- Current browser authorization binds each random V2 admission token to `(roomid, clientid)`, validates it during WebSocket registration and authenticated HTTP leave, and invalidates it when membership is removed.
+P2P members can re-register during reconnect grace; an SFU-member WebSocket disconnect initiates immediate worker leave/removal instead.
+Failed-room cleanup/token invalidation is not yet implemented.
-- Scope admission tokens: a token is bound to its `(roomid, clientid)` at admit, is valid for WebSocket registration and re-registration within the reconnect grace window, and is invalidated by `/v2/leave`, `remove`, grace expiry, or room failure (`room-failed`).
+- Current service-channel protection uses server-authenticated TLS plus network firewalls. `app_id` is a typed role assertion but is not cryptographic authentication.
-- Use TLS for every public WebSocket and a private/mTLS channel for service workers.
+- Required production hardening is mTLS identities for AppWeb/SFU roles and browser `Origin` validation.
+These are not implemented by the current runtime.
-- Validate v2 `u64` room/client IDs, request-id ownership, room assignment, command order, frame sizes, and queue limits before forwarding; leave v1 ID strings opaque.
+- Validate V2 `u64` room/client IDs, request ownership, room assignment, command order, bounded queues, and lifecycle/assignment epochs before forwarding; leave V1 ID strings opaque.
 - Run a V1 wire-compatibility suite covering `call.js`, `/join` params/messages, initiator `/message`, `wss_post_url`
   POST/DELETE fallback, queued-offer flush, reconnect grace, and `FULL` at the third join.
-- Test v2 P2P regression, third-join upgrade ordering, stale-epoch frame drops across upgrade/downgrade commits, duplicate join/leave idempotence, same-instance reconnect/sync, old-instance grace-expiry room failure, malformed SDP isolation, and three-browser publish/subscribe media.
-Also test that v1/v2 mixed joins never change an existing room's version.
+- The current suite covers V2 P2P relay, third-join upgrade ordering, stale-epoch drops, same-instance worker reconnect/sync, old-instance grace-expiry room failure, three-client data channels, and three-publisher RTP forwarding.
+Future downgrade tests are required when that state is implemented.

 ## 8. Detailed wire-protocol definitions

 This section is normative.
 All browser WebSocket frames are UTF-8 JSON text frames; `msg` is a JSON **string** containing a second JSON application-signaling object.
 The outer hub never parses that inner object.
 Unknown mandatory fields or commands are errors; unknown optional fields are ignored.
 The private service protocol uses Protobuf messages over gRPC as defined by `signaling-proto/proto/signaling.v2.proto`.
 Numbers in browser JSON are represented as strings where `u64` precision is required.

-§8.4 and §8.5 are the **cross-process bindings** of internal interfaces.
-A merged deployment implements the same commands as direct calls and skips transport recovery; only the browser protocols (§8.2 and §8.3) are unconditionally wire protocols.
+§8.4 and §8.5 are the cross-process bindings used by the current three-process deployment.
+Only the browser protocols (§8.2 and §8.3) are public wire protocols.

 ### 8.1 Common types and error rules